bitnaive/linda-docker/README.md

 ## Finishing Up
 ### On your desktop
-- Restart you cold wallet
+- Restart your cold wallet
 - In debug console type
 ```bash
 masternode start-many
 ```

 ### On your VPS server
+After waiting for your wallet to sync run
 ```bash
 docker exec -it lindad /Lindad masternode start
 ```